');

 About Wilmington, NC

-Wilmington is a major city in North Carolina with a population of 118,578 residents.
-The median household income is $63,900 per year, which is near the national average.
-The median age in Wilmington is 37.5 years.
+Wilmington is a major city located in North Carolina with a population of 118,578 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,900 per year, which is 15% below the national median of $75,149.
+The median age of 37.5 years is close to the US median age of 38.9 years.

 How Wilmington Ranks in North Carolina